nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :white_check_mark: |       |
 | iOS client   | :x:                |       |

+Scrintal is quite similar to Milanote, with a focus on creating many small notes and laying them out on a large canvas alongside images and other media.
+It seems to be a bit more text-focused than Milanote (just comparing the images of the two should be enough to make that clear), but it is still very much designed around laying out notes visually, which I am not looking for.

 ## How Did We Get Here?